Adecunle-AI/expense-tracker/README.md

 - Add income and expense transactions
 - Calculates and displays total balance
 - Displays a list of all transactions
-- Clean UI with basic styling (no frameworks)
+- Clean UI with basic styling
 - Built as a single `index.html` file with internal CSS and JavaScript

 ---

 ## Skills Demonstrated

-This project was built to showcase JavaScript fundamentals as learned in beginner tutorials such as FreeCodeCamp's JavaScript course:
+This project was built to showcase JavaScript fundamentals such as:

 - Form handling and input validation
 - Array operations and object storage